AgentMC/Sao18/Translate/En/PR-III-01.md

 She swung downward with supple movement.

-Suteica saw rainbow-colored aura appear in straight line in the jet-black universe and beat up beautifully.
+Stika saw rainbow-colored aura appear in straight line in the jet-black universe and beat up beautifully.
 At the same time, it sounded like a mysterious choir of countless singers singing.

 La——.